rcoder/osbridge2010/02_grief/slides.md

 * Okay, I guess I can learn Objective-C. Core Animation is pretty cool after all...
 * Kindle apps on other h/w are great, but missing:
 * Whispersync
-* cross-device support
+* Cross-device support
-* good markup
+* Nice markup

 !SLIDE bullets incremental